Your Guide to the 2023 Fourth of July Fireworks in San Francisco

 A Red & White Fleet Cruise, departing from Pier 43.5, Fisherman’s Wharf

-The Red & White Fleet has two boats that will cruise along the waterfront for excellent views of the fireworks.
+The Red & White Fleet has three boats that will cruise along the waterfront for excellent views of the fireworks (but one is already sold out).
+The remaining two depart at 8:15 pm and 8:45 pm.
 Both have full cocktail bars and a snack bar on board.
-Tickets (including drinks) start at $99 and can be purchased online.
+Tickets (including two drinks) are $129 and can be purchased here.

-Cruise under the San Francisco skyline during a three-hour dinner cruise that includes a buffet and live music from a DJ, plus a variety of open bar packages.
-Tickets start at $260 and can be purchased online.
+Cruise under the San Francisco skyline during a three-hour dinner cruise that includes dinner, live music from a DJ, plus a variety of open bar packages.
+There are two options: A plated dinner (boards at 6:30 pm and ranges from $269 to $429) and a buffet dinner (boards at 6:30 pm and costs $210).
+Tickets can be purchased here.

-A cruise on a catamaran or Delta Marine, departing from Pier 39, Fisherman’s Wharf
+A cruise on a catamaran, departing from Pier 39, Fisherman’s Wharf

-Enjoy the fireworks from aboard a catamaran or a Delta Marine with BYO food and drinks.
-Tickets start at $150 and can be purchased online.
+Enjoy the fireworks aboard a catamaran or a Delta Marine with BYO food and drinks.
+Tickets are $150 and can be purchased online.

 Adventure Cat Cruise, departing from Pier 39, Fisherman’s Wharf